-European Union.115 This action was requested primarily to support the existing EU sanctions against Russia in the face of the state's aggression campaign against Ukraine.
+On 30 June 2022, the Council of the European Union requested from the European Parliament the designation of sanction violation as a recognized crime.147 This action was requested primarily to support the existing EU sanctions against Russia in the face of the state's aggression campaign against Ukraine.
 The Council reiterated that the context of the Russian-Ukrainian war makes these adjustments essential and necessitates that they be implemented in a rapid manner.

 On 15 July 2022, members of the G20 released the Chair's Summary of the G20 Finance Ministers and Central Bank Governors Meeting, which saw a majority of G20 members condemn the war in Ukraine and affirmed their commitment to aiding Ukraine and mitigating the global impacts of the war.
-116 The EU is a member of the G20 and used this platform to renew its commitment.
+The EU is a member of the G20 and used this platform to renew its commitment.